NguyenAndrew/Simple-Programming/README.md

 # Simple Programming
-Simple Programming is a programming paradigm that states, "To make the most maintainable software: All input processors processors form a [simple curve](https://mathworld.wolfram.com/SimpleCurve.html) in any base success case'".
+Simple Programming is a programming paradigm that states:

+**To make the most maintainable software: All input processors form a [simple curve](https://mathworld.wolfram.com/SimpleCurve.html), for any base success case.**

-Additionally, Branching/Exception logic should also try to be a simple curve, when possible.
+Additionally, branching/exception logic should also be a simple curve, when possible.

 ## Glossary ##